 Signatures Restaurant, Aberconwy Resort & Spa, Aberconwy Park, Conwy, LL32 8GA

 Surrounded by formal gardens and views of Snowdonia and Conwy, this country hotel is bursting with romantic character and charm.
 The restaurant has three AA rosettes for excellence, with special effort made to source top quality local food - from Welsh bass to vegetables picked from their own gardens.
 Make the trip extra special by booking in for an on-site spa treatment first.

 Ynyshir Restaurant and Rooms, Powys

-On the southern edge of Snowdonia is Ynyshir, a Michelin star restaurant with rooms.
+On the southern edge of Snowdonia is Ynyshir, a two Michelin star restaurant with rooms.
 Diners are treated to the set menu which is a multi-course dining experience, which involves lots of small plates of innovative, flavour-packed, British cuisine with a touch of Asian influence.
 Or, for a truly intimate experience, you can sit on the Pass Bench in the main kitchen for a special feast and opportunity to chat to the chefs.

 Ynyshir, Eglwysfach, Machynlleth, Powys SY20 8TA

 The major selling point of this restaurant is the spectacular view.
 The restaurant looks out onto Cardiff Bay, and on a clear day you can see for miles and miles.
 While the à la carte menu offers decent fine dining, you may have more fun with one of their afternoon tea offerings.
 Each offers savoury nibbles and stacks of sweet treats with hot drinks or fizz on the side.